---

 For example, a founder who:

 …is likely in active growth mode and open to strategic investment conversations.
-By integrating these signals into your CRM, you can time your outreach to when founders are most receptive.
+By integrating these signals into your customer relationship management (CRM) system, you can time your outreach to when founders are most receptive.

 Founders are busy, and your first message might not get their attention.
 Mixing formats increases your odds of breaking through.